 What VM sizes are supported in Private Preview?

 Av2, B, D, E, and F series VM sizes are supported in Private Preview.

-How many FDs are supported?

-Up to 3 FDs are supported for all the VM sizes mentioned above.
-Any deployment with an FD count greater than 3 will fail to deploy against the Capacity Reservation.
+Additional series will become available during public preview.

+What regions are supported during private preview?

+During the preview, only South-Central US and West Central US are supported.
+Other regions support will be rolled out in the future.

 What other deployment constructs are supported?

-VMSS is supported.
+Virtual Machine Scale Set will be supported very soon.
 VMSS Flex is not supported in Private preview but will likely be supported during public preview.

 Restrictions

-Some deployment constraints are not supported:
+Capacity reservation is fundamentally about setting aside VM capacity.
+Azure will do so in a way that supports many deployment scenarios.
+However, the capacity availability SLA does not apply to every possible VM placement option that could be requested.
+Azure will reject allocation against the Capacity Reservation for the following deployment scenarios:

 Proximity Placement Groups

 Availability Set

 Update domains

-A specific size or number of VM disks

-UltraSSD storage
+At the time of VM allocation, customers can specify the number, size(s), and storage type of the VM managed disk(s).
+Storage capacity for disks is not typically an issue, but the exact desired configuration of disk capacity does fall outside the VM availability SLA.
+Including managed disk configuration in an on-demand capacity reservation is under investigation as a future enhancement.

-The following exclusions will not deploy:
+In addition to the above, the following exclusions will also not deploy:

 A series VMs do not support Capacity Reservations.
 Microsoft recommends migrating to Av2 or Dv3 series VMs to take advantage of Capacity Reservations and optionally Reserved Instance discounts.